taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Felix now looks up, straight at Majhee, eyes full of furious determination.

-Felix: **"But...we need to finish the biofilm project! *Before* Space Consortium can get their filthy hands on another patent!"**
+Felix: **"There's nothing I can do there anyway...besides, we need to finish the biofilm project! *Before* Space Consortium can get their filthy hands on another patent!"**

 Felix covers his face with his hands, furious at the tears that have started to stream down his face.